quicwg/base-drafts/draft-ietf-quic-transport.md

 Services offered over loopback interfaces (that is, ::1 or 127.0.0.1) often lack proper authentication.
 Endpoints MAY prevent connection attempts or migration to a loopback address.
-Endpoints SHOULD NOT allow connections or migration to a non-loopback address if the same service was previously available over a different interface or the address was provided by a service at a non-loopback address.
+Endpoints SHOULD NOT allow connections or migration to a loopback address if the same service was previously available over a different interface or the address was provided by a service at a non-loopback address.
 Endpoints that depend on these capabilities could offer an option to disable these protections.